jobayer977/angular-interview-questions/articles/Angular Component Architecture.md

 This is how a basic component is rendered in the browser.

-## Composable Component
+## Example of Nested Component

-Angular components are composable.
+In composable component.
 We can use one component inside another component.
 Let's say we have a component:

 ```typescript
 @Component({